How we teach our pupils

 Pupils in Key Stages 1, 2 and 3

-For pupils in Key Stage 1, 2 and 3 we will follow the National Curriculum.
-We will promote excellence in teaching and enjoyment in learning.
-We will aim to provide a rich, stimulating curriculum distinct to our school.
+For pupils in Key Stage 1, 2 and 3 we follow the National Curriculum.
+We promote excellence in teaching and enjoyment in learning.
+We aim to provide a rich, stimulating curriculum distinct to our school.

 Many of our pupils may not be working within the expected year group for their chronological age for many individual reasons.

 This can be different for different subject areas for the same pupil.
-It is therefore very important that our teachers will use our very carefully planned curriculum, which will show the sequential plan for each National Curriculum year, for every subject.
-This will help the teachers to ensure the pupils are working through the curriculum in a logical and planned way developing skills and knowledge which build on their existing knowledge.
+It is therefore very important that our teachers use our very carefully planned curriculum, which shows the sequential plan for each National Curriculum year, for every subject.
+This helps the teachers to ensure the pupils are working through the curriculum in a logical and planned way developing skills and knowledge which build on their existing knowledge.

 We believe learning is enriched and enhanced by a visits, trips and visitors to school.
-Clubs and enrichment activities will also be developed to further the curriculum.
+Clubs and enrichment activities are also available to further the curriculum.

 Our world is made up of many rich and diverse communities.
 Our teaching and learning celebrates similarities and differences in those communities.

 Our curriculum maps show how we have arranged the curriculum over the year and by subject.
-These will be detailed on the website so parents and carers can view the areas being taught each half term.
+These are detailed and available to download on the website so parents and carers can view the areas being taught each half term.

 Key Stage 4